SunnySummit/PLUMGEN/_README.txt

 v1.1 Update:

+	-New Update menu item - Fetches and downloads latest PLUMGEN update.
+You no longer have to manually download updates.
 	-Added support for 10 languages - Reworked all text elements, translated each via.
 DeepL (take these with a grain of salt). ;)
-		>These might be a little wacky, I figure better to have something than nothing for those who need it.
-Please suggest improvements if you can.
 		>These include: Chinese-Simplified, English, Finnish, French, German, Italian, Japanese, Korean, Portuguese, Russian, Spanish
-	-Fixed issue - Bug preventing bulk editing model SCENE paths.
+	-Fixed issue - Bug preventing bulk editing model paths.
-	-Readme clarifications - e.g. how to update biome mods in Q&A section.
+	-Readme clarifications.
-	-Security improvements
+	-Security improvements.
-	-Plumgen now updates itself!
+	-New prompt asking to download latest MBINCompiler update - You can export offline or continue modding with outdated NMS/MBINCompiler versions.

 v1.0 Full Release: